daq-tools/kotori/doc/source/applications/hiveeyes.rst

 .. note::

-    We are working on bringing the source code to `Hiveeyes at GitHub`_.
+    The source code of the Hiveeyes project is available at `Hiveeyes at GitHub`_.
-    Please don't hesitate to contact us by email at "hiveeyes-devs ät ideensyndikat.org" for source code access in the meanwhile.

 Under the hood